 My cousin and his wife—restaurant and hospitality veterans—accompanied me on this trip and provided expertise about the culinary quality and other insights.
 I also received advice, tips, and suggestions from many local residents.
 Their information is incorporated into this article along with my/our personal SPI dining experiences, and advice, tips, and suggestions from SPI residents and visitors.
 Enjoy!

-McCool Travel note: while restaurants are not hosting guests during the COVID-19/coronavirus pandemic, many of the following and other great South Padre restaurants are serving southeast Texas with carryout service.
+McCool Travel 2020 update: while restaurants are not hosting guests during the social distancing paradigm, many of the following and other great South Padre restaurants are serving the southeast Texas community with carryout service.
 Please support them and all Texas Gulf Coast restaurants as often as possible.

 While the City of South Padre Island Convention & Visitors Bureau—and various properties, attractions, and restaurants—hosted McCool Travel and picked up the tab for much of this glorious trip, please be certain that my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.